The future of hospital medical device management

 This advice may come from a range of people.
 This includes consumers, Māori, Pacific peoples, disabled people, clinicians, technical specialists, other healthcare workers, and those with lived experience or their family.

-The process will need to be flexible, allowing discretion to consider unique aspects and circumstances, while meeting our statutory objective to achieve the best health outcomes achievable from available funding.
+The process will need to be flexible, allowing discretion to consider unique aspects and circumstances, while meeting our statutory objective to secure the best health outcomes achievable from available funding.

 Achieving health equity

 The Pae Ora (Healthy Futures) Act made addressing health inequity a priority for the health and disability system.
-The establishment of Te Whatu Ora, Te Aka Whai Ora, and Waikaha has increased our ability to effectively collaborate and coordinate across our work.
+The establishment of Health NZ and Waikaha has increased our ability to effectively collaborate and coordinate across our work.

-As we build our relationships and partnerships, we will review the way that we work and re-think how we can better align with the principles and priorities of the system to ensure equity and te Tiriti are woven throughout.
+As we build our relationships and partnerships, we will review the way that we work and ensure we are aligned with the principles and priorities of the system, that ensure equity and that te Tiriti o Waitangi is honoured.

 Working with our sector partners

-Moving to a new approach will involve a change for Te Whatu Ora, suppliers, people who use hospital medical devices, and Pharmac.
+Moving to this new way of managing medical devices will involve a change for Health NZ, suppliers, people who use hospital medical devices, and Pharmac.

 We’re committed to maintaining a collaborative approach as we keep developing the new way of working together.

-As we have reached key points, we have consulted on where we’ve got to, and the feedback is helping us as we develop the next stage.
+As this work has progressed we have reached key milestones, each time we have consulted on where we’ve got to, and the feedback is helping us as we develop the next stage.

 Previous consultations on how Pharmac should manage devices